 I never felt at home as a business person.
 I feel fully at home as a writer.

-And there’s no place like home.
+And we all know – there’s no place like home.

 - Where do you feel most at home?